bestHenryJ/antra_projects/Inventory Tracking System.md

 ## message queue
 - AWS SQS: applying for async processing, two service as individual service are not require to complete the whole process in real time and could not block other service and improve efficiency and reliability.
-  - create queue between OrderService and InventoryService
+  - create queue between ProductsCheckinService and QualityControlService
-    - After orderService generate a order and send a message to queue(topic 1), InventoryService will fetch a message and process message from queue according to its processing ability.
+    - After ProductsCheckinService generate a order and send a message to queue(topic 1), QualityControlService will fetch a message(order) to check with inventory information and process message from queue according to its processing ability.
+    - ProductsCheckinService will response to supplier to commit order successfully
+    - After QualityControlService finish checking function then it will send a new order to ProductsCheckinService for supplier to confirm the order detail.
-  - create queue between SupplyService and InventoryService
+  - create queue between ProductsCheckoutService and QualityControlService
-    - After orderService generate a supply and send a message to queue(topic 2), InventoryService will fetch a message and process message from queue according to its processing ability.
+    - After ProductsCheckoutService generate a order and send a message to queue(topic 2), QualityControlService will fetch a message(order) to check with inventory information and process message from queue according to its processing ability.
+    - ProductsCheckinService will response to consumer to commit order successfully
+    - After QualityControlService finish checking function then it will send a new order to ProductsCheckinService for consumer to confirm the order detail.
+  - create queue(topic 3) between ProductsCheckinService and PaymentService
-  - create queue between InventroyService and PaymentService
+  - create queue(topic 4) between ProductsCheckoutService and PaymentService
+  - create queue(topic 5) between QualityControlService and InventoryManagementService
+  - create queue(topic 6) between InventoryManagementService and InventoryTransferService
 ## biggest challenge(technical challenge)
 - speed up retrieval in database layer:
   - set up index and change execution plan